14.11.1.7 Numeric Display - Color/Alarm/Basic

 Alarm Range Upper Limit/Lower Limit

 If [Alarm Action] is [Direct], you can set an upper/lower limit value for the alarm range.
-When [Alarm Action] is [Address] and [Individual Settings], you can set the word address where the upper and lower limit values are stored.
+When [Alarm Action] is [Address] and set to [Individual Settings], you can set the word address where the upper and lower limit values are stored.

 Each [Data Type] and [Sign +/-] has a different setup range.